Hip Hop Legends Will Headline Concerts In The Bronx, Staten Island, Brooklyn And Queens For NYC Homecoming Week

 The series culminates on August 21 with the star-studded “We Love NYC: The Homecoming Concert” at the Great Lawn in Central Park.

 Tickets are free and will be released to the public in batches on Aug.
 2 at 10 a.m.
 EDT at NYC.gov/HomecomingWeek.
-All attendees will be required to show proof of vaccination.MORE NEWS: Biden Administration Says National Eviction Moratorium Will Expire Saturday
+All attendees will be required to show proof of vaccination.MORE NEWS: New York Weather: CBS2's 7/31 Saturday Morning Forecast

 Additional free and VIP ticket release dates and times are: